-Ring was symbolic of sharing the father’s authority.
-The signet ring was like an official seal or credit card of the modern times.
+The ring was symbolic of sharing the father’s authority.
+The signet ring was like an official seal or credit card of modern times.
 Its use was to sign documents and give assurance for any credit that the father would pay.
 When Pharaoh made Joseph his prime minister, he gave a ring as the sign of sharing his authority in the palace.
 “He then took the signet ring from his finger and put it on Joseph’s finger.
-He clothed him in fine linen and put a gold chain around his neck.”
-(Genesis 41:42).
-The father honored and empowered the prodigal son likewise.
+He clothed him in fine linen and put a gold chain around his neck” (Gen 41:42).
+The father honoured and empowered the prodigal son in like manner.

 Sandals on his feet